 Instructions

 - Preheat your oven to 375°F (190°C).
-Line a 12-cup muffin tin with paper liners or lightly grease with coconut oil to prevent sticking.
+Line a 12-cup muffin tin with paper liners or lightly grease with coconut oil.

 - In a large mixing bowl, whisk together cricket flour, all-purpose flour, sugar, baking powder, baking soda, and salt until evenly combined.

 - In a separate bowl, mix the almond milk, melted coconut oil, vanilla extract, and apple cider vinegar.
-Let this wet mixture sit for 2 minutes to activate the vinegar.
+Let the wet mixture sit for 2 minutes to support leavening action.

-- Divide the batter evenly into the prepared muffin cups, filling each about 3/4 full for perfect rising.
+- Divide the batter evenly into the prepared muffin cups, filling each about 3/4 full.

-- Bake in the preheated oven for 18-20 minutes or until a toothpick inserted in the center comes out clean.
+- Bake for 18-20 minutes, or until a toothpick inserted near the center comes out clean.

-- Remove from oven and let muffins rest 5 minutes in the pan before transferring to a wire rack to cool completely.
+- Remove from the oven and let muffins rest 5 minutes in the pan.
+Transfer to a wire rack to cool completely.

 Tips for Success

-- If you prefer gluten-free baking, swap all-purpose flour for a gluten-free blend but reduce cricket flour to 3/4 cup for optimal texture.
+- If you prefer gluten-free baking, swap the all-purpose flour for a gluten-free blend, and reduce cricket flour to 3/4 cup.
+Add a binder if your blend doesn’t include one.

-- Store muffins in an airtight container at room temperature for up to 3 days,or freeze individually wrapped for up to a month.
+- Store in an airtight container for up to 3 days at room temperature, or freeze up to a month.

 Serving Suggestions